GolamCh/raindrops/README.md

 - A user passes an integer, n
 - If 3 is a factor of n, the string builder will append "Pling"
 - If 5 is a factor of n, the string builder will append "Plang"
-- If 7 is a factor of n, the string builder will append "Plang"
+- If 7 is a factor of n, the string builder will append "Plong"
 - If neither 3, 5 or 7 are factors of n, the method will return n (as a String)

 Examples inputs and outputs: